 The eat-stop-eat diet works by fasting one or twice a week for a full 24 hours.
-During fasting time, it is recommended that water and other non caloric beverages to be consumed and no solid food.
+During fasting time, it is recommended that water and other non-caloric beverages be consumed and no solid food.
 Fasting should now exceed more than 2 days a week and should not be 2 consecutive days

-While there is not hard and fast rule on food you need to completely avoid in this diet, some just sets you up for dieting failure.
-You might eat 1 chocolate cake which constitute your daily calorie intake and feel satisfied at that time, but later on you might crash and have mother of all hunger which leads you to wanting something fried and greasy which leads to over eating.
+While there is not hard and fast rule on the food you need to completely avoid in this diet, some just set you up for dieting failure.
+You might eat 1 chocolate cake which constitutes your daily calorie intake and feels satisfied at that time, but later on, you might suffer from sugar crash and experience the mother of all hunger which leads you to want something fried and greasy which leads to overeating.
 The plan work on calorie deficits on fasting days and calorie break-even or deficit on normal eating day.
 Excess surplus on normal eating day will make it harder for you to achieve calorie deficit on fasting days.
 Hence, to achieve great results, some type of foods should be avoided or reduced.

 What to Expect From This Diet